 Besides that, Tom traveled a lot, and Kathy worked during most counselors’ office hours.
 Trying to go see a therapist together or even separately would not be an easy task.
 How could they work things out?
 Then one day, Kathy came across the idea of relationship counseling online.

-What are the pros of doing relationship counseling online instead of in person?
+Pros of doing online relationship therapy instead of in person

-- It’s easy for your busy lifestyle: With the example of Tom and Kathy, meeting in person with a counselor may not even be possible, but they still want to benefit from that resource.
+- It’s easy for your busy lifestyle: With the example of Tom and Kathy, meeting in person with a counselor may not even be possible, but they still want to benefit from that resource and relationship advice online.
 So going online means they can stay home and pick times that are better for them and are outside most traditional in-person therapist office hours.

 - It doesn’t matter where you are: Another pro is that the couple can take part while in their own home, which can add to the feeling of comfort rather than the foreign feeling of an unfamiliar therapist’s office.
 It’s also a great feature for those couples who may live far away from a marriage counselor.